 There is also less likely that a tribe is trashy.

-While some group boards tend to be a dump for spammy pins, tailwind tribes seem to be more monitored.
+While some group boards tend to be a dump for spammy pins, tailwind tribes are more monitored.

 WHY TAILWIND TRIBES

 You can see upfront how the tribe is doing.